 - 2 tablespoons reduced-sodium soy sauce

-- 1/2 pound boneless pork loin chops, cut into strips
+- 2 boneless pork loin chops (4 ounces each), cut into strips

 - 2 teaspoons canola oil